SAUSy-Lab/OpenTripPlanner_analysis/README.md

 There are a couple ways to script OTP to perform batch routing analysis...
 1 - by storing it on disk
 2 - by storing it on a local server
-Storing on desk allows for faster batch calculations, while storing on a local server has more options.
+Storing on disk allows for faster batch calculations, while storing on a local server can return a wider range of information.

 ###1 - graph on disk